Koekoek1337/AH_Ticket-To-Ride/README.md

 ---

 ## Tuning
-As the simulated annealing algorithm can make use of multiple cooling schemes and is heavily influenced by it's initial temperature and cooling constant.
-In order to more effectively apply the algorithm on the problem, the simulated annealing algorithm had to be tuned.
+The simulated annealing algorithm can make use of multiple cooling schemes and is heavily influenced by its initial temperature and cooling constant.
+In order to more effectively apply the algorithm to the problem, the simulated annealing algorithm had to be tuned.

 ### Convergence
-In order to find the best convergence limit, 8 batches of 10 runs were done with the simulated annealing algorithm in hillclimber mode with varying convergence limits, as seen below (note that the x-axis is not to scale).
+In order to find the best convergence limit, 8 batches of 10 runs were done with the simulated annealing algorithm in hillclimber mode using varying convergence limits, as seen below (note that the x-axis is not to scale).

 ![annealing_convergence](docs/annealing_convergence.png)

-From these runs, it was determined accepting runs with maximum convergence of `10 000`, `20 000` and `50 000` all yielded similar results.
+From these runs, it was determined that accepting runs with maximum convergence of `10 000`, `20 000` and `50 000` all yielded similar results.
 Therefore `10 000` was chosen, as it gives good scores in an acceptable timeframe.

 ### Logarithmic Cooling
-As the logarithmic cooling scheme is relatively simple, with one parameter that both determines cooling speed and starting temperature, 7 batches of 10 runs were done with the simulated annealing algorithm with the logarithmic cooling scheme and different logarithmic cooling constants, as seen below (note that the x-axis is not to scale).
+The logarithmic cooling scheme is relatively simple, with one parameter that both determines cooling speed and starting temperature.
+7 batches of 10 runs were done with the simulated annealing algorithm using the logarithmic cooling scheme and different logarithmic cooling constants, as seen below (note that the x-axis is not to scale).

 ![annealing_logCooling](docs/annealing_logCooling.png)